Language

 Why is the number 43,560 so specific?

 One acre equals 66 × 660 feet (1 chain × 1 furlong), which works out to 43,560 ft².
-These measurements derive from traditional English land surveying units.
+These measurements come from traditional English land surveying units.

-What's considered a good lot size for a home?
+What's a good lot size for a home?

 It depends on location.
 Urban lots average 5,000–7,500 ft² (0.11–0.17 acres).
 Suburban lots range from 0.25–0.50 acres.
 Rural properties often start at 1+ acres.